google/error-prone/docs/bugpattern/ClassName.md

-While the Java programming langauge requires that `public` top-level classes are declared in a source file matching their name (e.g.: `Foo.java` for `public class Foo {}`, it is possible to declare a non-public top-level class in a file with a different name (e.g.: `Bar.java` for `class Foo {}`).
+While the Java programming language requires that `public` top-level classes are declared in a source file matching their name (e.g.: `Foo.java` for `public class Foo {}`, it is possible to declare a non-public top-level class in a file with a different name (e.g.: `Bar.java` for `class Foo {}`).